behave/behave/docs/tutorial.rst

 Python Step Implementations
 ===========================

-Steps used in the scenarios are implemented in Python files in "features/steps".
+Steps used in the scenarios are implemented in Python files in the "steps" directory.
 You can call these whatever you like as long as they're *filename*.py in the steps directory.
+You don't need to tell *behave* which ones to use - it'll use all of them.

 Steps are identified using decorators which match the predicate from the feature file: given, when, then and step (variants with Title case are also